Chart

 Overview

-The follwing io.keikai.api.model.Range methods allow you to add, move, and delete a chart:
+The following io.keikai.api.model.Range methods allow you to add, move, and delete a chart:

 public Chart addChart(SheetAnchor anchor, Type type, Grouping grouping,